-The Company's policy is that the remuneration of non-executive Directors should reflect the experience of the Board as a whole, be fair and comparable to that of other investment trusts that have a similar capital structure (ordinary shares), and have a similar investment objective (long-term capital growth).
+The Company's policy is that the remuneration of non-executive Directors should reflect the experience of the Board as a whole, be fair and comparable to that of other investment trusts that have a similar capital structure (ordinary shares) and have a similar investment objective (long-term capital growth).
+Where Non-Executive Directors undertake additional duties, such as chairmanship of the Board or the Audit and Risk Committee, additional remuneration will be payable.

 Under the current remuneration policy, the non-executive Directors of the Company are entitled to such rates of annual fees as the Board, at its discretion determines, subject to an aggregate ceiling of £100,000.
+A proposal to increase this aggregate ceiling to £150,000 will be put to the members at the AGM.